dakshhpanchal/chessy/README.md

 FEN notation to represent a board: https://www.chess.com/terms/fen-chess <br>
 Chess board asset: https://sharechess.github.io/ <br>

+[!WARNING]
+YOU MAY NEED TO INSTALL SHARED FILE PRODUCED BY THE ENGINE ACCORDING TO YOUR RESPECTIVE PLATFORM AS OF NOW

 # Project structure
 chess_project/
 ├── engine/             # C++ core logic